Anthropology

 • Areas of Interest - Human Variation + adaptation.
 Art, language, + culture.
 Education.
 Legal systems.
 Equity.
 Osteology.
 Cultural pluralism.

-• Fun Fact - I have four dogs, nine cats, some fish, that share my house with me.
-Along with a variety of wild rabbits, squirrels, chipmunks, + voles living in my yard that I share my garden veg with.
+• Fun Fact - I have four dogs, nine cats, and some fish that share my house with me, along with a variety of wild rabbits, squirrels, chipmunks, + voles living in my yard that I share my garden veg with.
 I enjoy hiking + biking + painting + sewing + reading.
-Irish murder mysteries are my current favorite genera.
+Irish murder mysteries are my current favorite genre.

 • Pronouns - she/her.